-Getting more aggression in soccer is not about fouls or unwarranted tackles, it’s about going in hard, yet fair.
-Not being afraid of the ball.
-Putting your body on the line.
+Getting more aggression in soccer is not about fouls or unwarranted tackles.
+It’s about going in hard yet fair, not being afraid of the ball, and putting your body on the line.

 Teaching kids to be more aggressive is a huge challenge.
-Oftentimes, it’s about a lot more than physical strength.
+Often, it’s about a lot more than physical strength.

 Here are some tips for helping kids be more aggressive in soccer;